Integrations

 Connecting an Integration

-Use the openkoi connect command to set up an integration:
+Use the openkoi connect command to set up an integration.
+When run without an argument, an interactive picker shows all available providers and integrations:

 openkoi connect slack